aabounegm/DS-Project2/README.md

   Delete a directory on the naming server.

   On success, the server should respond with 204.
-  If the directory is not empty, the server should respond with 400 – only empty directories can be removed with this request.
   If the directory doesn't exist, the server should respond with 204 as if the operation was successful.

 * `POST /initialize`